Board of Directors

 In social protection and labour, he is highly regarded as he uses proven community driven development approaches such as direct financing, conditional and unconditional cash transfers, to invest in service access for the disadvantaged.
 By employing effective implementation strategies, He focuses on tackling service quality constraints by creating strong institutions (including in the private sector) that support community actions to improve safety nets coverage.

 Dr Mugwagwa is also a health sector planner and management specialist who has designed and introduced health systems and management approaches as: Director of Planning and Director of Nutrition in the Zimbabwe Ministry of Health, Executive Director of the Zimbabwe Family Planning Program, and Task Manager and Team Leader for World Bank HNP programs in East Central and Southern Africa for more than ten years.
-He also handled innovative work with the World Bank design, preparation, appraisal and management of investment projects; and orientation of Teams in the public, civil society and private sector to work on them with beneficiary households to implement and manage programs and projects at community, sub-national and national level.
+He also handled innovative work with the World Bank design, preparation, appraisal and management of investment projects; and orientation of Teams in the public, civil society and private sector to work on them with beneficiary households to implement and manage programs and projects at community, subnational and national level.

-Dr. Mugwagwa holds an ICSA Diploma, Bachelor’s Degree in Public Administration/Health, a M.Sc. in Public Policy/Health and a Ph.D.
-Planning & Management of Health (Aston University Management Centre-UK)
+Dr. Mugwagwa holds an ICSA Diploma, bachelor’s degree in public administration/health, a M.Sc. in Public Policy/Health and a Ph.D.
+Planning & Management of Health (Aston University Management Centre-UK).

 Non-Executive Director

-Thomas Zondo Sakala
+Mr Thomas Zondo Sakala

-Chief Executive Officer
+Chief Executive Officer & Ex-Officio Board Member

 Thomas Zondo Sakala is an experienced Development Banker.
 He holds a B.Sc.
 (Hons) and an M.Sc. in Economics from the University of Ibadan in Nigeria.
 He was appointed the CEO of the IDBZ in September 2015.
 He has worked in, and with, African Countries all through his professional career.
 He left the African Development Bank (AfDB) in October 2014 after a career spanning 31 years and acquired a broad network of contacts, which aspect is invaluable in the Bank`s resource mobilization initiatives.
 His last official position was Vice President, Country and Regional Programmes.
 As Vice-President for Programmes in the AfDB, he had broad oversight of the dialogue between the Bank and all African countries.
 His responsibilities included coordination of the preparation and approval of the country and regional strategies and programmes in Africa.

-Previously he had held such positions as Manager, Social Sector & Microfinance Projects in East Africa; Manager, Education Projects for North, East and Southern Africa; Resident Representative in Nigeria; Director, Reforms Implementation; Director, Programming, Budget and Strategy; and, Acting Vice President, Corporate Services.
+East Africa; Manager, Education Projects for North, East and Southern Africa; Resident Representative in Nigeria; Director, Reforms Implementation; Director, Programming, Budget and Strategy; and, Acting Vice President, Corporate Services.